Chapter 8. Working with clusters

 | Deleted load balancer. |

 8.2.
-Estimating the number of pods your Red Hat OpenShift Service on AWS nodes can hold
+Estimating the number of pods your Red Hat OpenShift Service on AWS nodes can hold Copy linkLink copied to clipboard!

 8.2.1.
-Understanding the OpenShift Cluster Capacity Tool
+Understanding the OpenShift Cluster Capacity Tool Copy linkLink copied to clipboard!

 The remaining allocatable capacity is a rough estimation, because it does not count all of the resources being distributed among nodes.
-It analyzes only the remaining resources and estimates the available capacity that is still consumable in terms of a number of instances of a pod with given requirements that can be scheduled in a cluster.
+It analyzes only the remaining resources and estimates the available capacity that is still consumable in terms of the number of instances of a pod with given requirements that can be scheduled in a cluster.

 Also, pods might only have scheduling support on particular sets of nodes based on its selection and affinity criteria.
 As a result, the estimation of which remaining pods a cluster can schedule can be difficult.